flatiron-school-curriculum/environmentalizer/README.md

   * user
   * admin:public_key
   * gist
+5. A freshly installed OS.
+What this means is that you will need to wipe your computer to achieve this.
+We know this is scary, but it's better anyway to have an external harddrive that is home to all photos, music, videos, etc. Do it!

 ## Notes

 1. You'll need to run this script from an account with admin status.
 (DO NOT prepend `sudo` to the command below.)
 2. When the script first runs, you'll need to enter your admin password once.
-3. During installation, Sublime Text will open for a few seconds and then close automatically.
-Do not close it yourself.
-This step is required for some important directories to be created.
+3. During installation, Sublime Text will open for a few seconds and then close automatically. **Do not close it yourself.** This step is required for some important directories to be created.

 ## Usage